valkryhx/google_adk_agent/README.md

 This will start the standard Ciri agent on port 9000 (default).

 ### 4. Start Swarm Cluster (Recommended)
-We provide a one-click startup script that automatically launches 1 Head Leader and 4 Worker nodes:
+We provide a one-click startup script that automatically sets up the entire Swarm environment.
+It performs the following:
+1. Cleans up old `swarm_registry.db` to ensure a fresh session.
+2. Launches **1 Orchestrator Node (Leader)** on port **8000**.
+3. Spawns **4 independent Worker Nodes** on ports **8001 - 8004** in parallel.

 ```cmd
 .\start_demo_swarm.bat
 ```

-After startup, visit **http://localhost:8000** to start experiencing.
+After startup, visit **http://localhost:8000** for the Leader Dashboard to start experiencing the coordinated power of the `agent_team`.

 ---

 ## 🧩 Core Skills Deep Dive

 ### 1. Agent Team (Swarm Orchestrator)
 The "Commander" skill of Ciri.
-Loading this skill gives the Agent the ability to command the entire cluster.
+Loading this skill gives the Agent the ability to command the entire cluster seamlessly.
+When exploring the Swarm mode started via `start_demo_swarm.bat`, the `agent_team` handles task delegation transparently across the active worker ports (8001-8004).

 *   **`dispatch_task`**: Dispatch a single complex task (e.g., "Write a Snake game") to an idle Worker.
 *   **`dispatch_batch_tasks`**: Parallel dispatch of multiple tasks (e.g., "Simultaneously analyze financial reports of Apple, Google, Microsoft").

 **Scenario Example**:
 > **User**: "Help me write an IM software, including React frontend and Python backend."
-> **Leader (Ciri)**:
+> **Leader (Ciri at port 8000)**:
-> 1. Breaks down task.
+> 1. Breaks down task into smaller chunks.
-> 2. Calls `dispatch_batch_tasks`:
+> 2. Calls `dispatch_batch_tasks` triggering the `agent_team` skill:
->    - Worker 8001: "Write Python FastAPI backend websocket interface"
+>    - Dispatches to idle Worker 8001: "Write Python FastAPI backend websocket interface"
->    - Worker 8002: "Write React chat page component"
+>    - Dispatches to idle Worker 8002: "Write React chat page component"
-> 3. Collects results and reports to user.
+> 3. Collects results asynchronously and reports the final composed solution to the user, keeping the Leader's context pristine.

 **Video Demos**:
 - [Part 1](https://www.youtube.com/watch?v=0zBrTGIcZWg&t=22s)